 Beyond our main campus and a new downtown London presence, Western (through the Ivey Business School) currently maintains a physical presence in downtown Toronto and in the city centre of Hong Kong.
-The Schulich School of Medicine and Dentistry maintains a campus in Windsor.
+The Schulich School of Medicine & Dentistry maintains a campus in Windsor.

-We also anticipate launching (or expanding, to be determined) a larger physical presence in downtown Toronto, to deliver advanced professional education and training; to connect with our alumni; and to offer some of our lifelong learning programs and community outreach efforts face-to-face.
+We also anticipate launching or expanding a larger physical presence in downtown Toronto.
+Its purpose is to deliver advanced professional education and training; to connect with our alumni; and to offer some of our lifelong learning programs and community outreach efforts face-to-face.